Updated: May 30

-Now, I know we only addressed guys dating new partners and situational factors that can cause ED in this post, but there are physical health causes that lead to ED (and other factors) that guys should be aware of too.
+Now, I know we only addressed guys dating new partners and situational factors that can cause "getting it up" harder, but there are physical health causes that lead to these types of issues (and other factors) that guys should be aware of too.

-If you have ED problems more than half of the time you have sex (even after you addressed them with your partner or a new partner verbally) then there might be a health issue involved.
-It’s always best to get a proper diagnosis by a doctor or medical professional for any health conditions like cardiovascular disease, diabetes, high cholesterol, etc. as vascular conditions usually lead to blood flow problems to the penis.
+If you have a problem "getting it up" more than half of the time you have sex (even after you addressed them with your partner or a new partner verbally) then there might be a health issue involved.
+It’s always best to get a proper diagnosis from a doctor or medical professional for any health conditions like cardiovascular disease, diabetes, high cholesterol, etc. as vascular conditions usually lead to blood flow problems to the penis.

-If it’s actually a blood flow issue, we recommend the Phoenix acoustic wave device as it can help improve blood flow and sensitivity.
+The Phoenix acoustic wave device was designed to make it easier for men to "get it up" and enjoy sex once again.
 By using the Phoenix and making healthier lifestyle changes, you can improve the body as a whole and take full control of your sex life.

-I know we also didn’t fully talk about porn, excessive masturbation, diet, a lack of exercise, and other lifestyle factors, but to move forward, you should always keep in mind that your lifestyle can also contribute to ED.
+I know we also didn’t fully talk about porn, excessive masturbation, diet, a lack of exercise, and other lifestyle factors, but to move forward, you should always keep in mind that your lifestyle can also contribute to issues "getting it up".

-BDEStyle is your go-to resource guide on erectile dysfunction and sexual health.
+BDEStyle is your go-to resource guide on sexual performance, erectile dysfunction, and sexual health.
 We are advocates for helping you improve in and out of the bedroom.
 We invite you to join our BDE tribe and to keep reading our posts and sharing them with others.
 Thank you for always listening!